How To Raise and Grow Your Own Mealworms at Home

 • One RUBBERMAID - Jumbo Storage Box - 40 gallons.
 Note: The container must be opaque because they must be raised in the dark.

-• One 50# bag of WHEAT BRAN - about $10 from any feed store, and bake what you need as you need it in an oven until it's all hot enough to destroy any eggs of mealy bugs.
+• One 50# bag of WHEAT BRAN - get from any feed store, and bake what you need as you need it in an oven until it's all hot enough to destroy any eggs of mealy bugs.

 You can store extra in the bag in a freezer until you need more.